seeranjeeviramavel/mockminds/README.md

 ## Usage

 1. Register or log in using Clerk.
-2. Start a mock interview session and answer questions using speech or text input.
+2. Start a mock interview session where questions are generated dynamically by the Gemini API.
+3. Answer questions using speech or text input.
-3. Review feedback after each question and improve your performance.
+4. Review feedback provided by the Gemini API after each question and improve your performance.

 ## Contributing